-MASTER OF EDUCATION CONCEPTUAL FRAMEWORK
+GRADUATE EDUCATION PROGRAMS CONCEPTUAL FRAMEWORK

-All Teacher Education graduate programs are aligned with the conceptual framework of the School of Education, Reflective Decision Making (Entablature resting on the Pillars in the model) and Continued Growth (Pediment above the Entablature), and its mission.
+All Education graduate programs are aligned with the conceptual framework of the School of Education, Reflective Decision Making (Entablature resting on the Pillars in the model) and Continued Growth (Pediment above the Entablature), and its mission.
 Educators' decisions and continued growth reflect their beliefs, how they were formed, and how they can be changed.
-Educators
+Educators are given opportunities to expand their capabilities to understand the complexity of their educational work and clarify their vision of potential contributions to improvement.

-Toward the accomplishment of this aim, the Mississippi University for Women M.Ed. in
+Toward the accomplishment of this aim, the Mississippi University for Women M.Ed. and MAT programs are predicated on the National

-Curriculum & Instruction program is predicated on the National Board for Professional Teaching Standards.
+Board for Professional Teaching Five Core Propositions.
 The framework supports the characterization of an accomplished career educator as reflected in the related belief statements for each of the core propositions.

-The Five Core Propositions 1 Teachers are committed to students and their learning.
-2 Teachers know the subjects they teach and how to teach those subjects to students.
-3 Teachers are responsible for managing and monitoring student learning.
-4 Teachers think systematically about their practice and learn from experience.
-5 Teachers are members of learning communities.
+The Five Core Propositions Teachers are committed to students and their learning Teachers know the subjects they teach and how to teach those subjects to students Teachers are responsible for managing and monitoring student learning Teachers think systematically about their practice and learn from experience Teachers are members of learning communities